 But here’s the million-dollar question:

-Which Jeep Liberty year do you think offers the best value for your buck?
-Is it all about reliability, or does that sturdy Jeep charm win you over?
+Which Jeep Liberty year do you think offers the greatest value for your buck?
+Is it all about reliability, or does that rugged Jeep charm win you over?

 Drop your opinions in the comments below.

-Whether you’re a die-hard Liberty fan or just kicking tires, we want to hear from you!
+Whether you’re a devoted Liberty fan or just kicking tires, we want to hear from you!